 4. Your choices and rights in relation to personal data which we process relating to you

-Subject to clause 7 below, we will delete your data if we no longer require it for the purposes for which it was collected.
+4.2 Subject to clause 7 below, we will delete your data after 5 years if we no longer require it for the purposes for which it was collected.
 If you opt for a private project or commission your photography and other content, your basic information will be a part of the project and, in accordance with our Contributor Terms and Conditions, will be securely destroyed as soon as the project is delivered.
 We will use reasonable efforts to, to the extent required by law, supply, correct or delete personal data held about you on our files (and with any third parties to whom it has been disclosed to).

-We will take appropriate technical and organisational measures to ensure a level of security appropriate to the risk that could be encountered via the use of our Website and the Service.
+6.1 We will take appropriate technical and organisational measures to ensure a level of security appropriate to the risk that could be encountered via the use of the Service.
 Except where otherwise described in this policy, we will limit access to your personal data to those employees, agents, contractors and third parties who need access.
-They will be subject to a duty of confidentiality and a data processing agreement.
-Confidentiality shall not apply to your personal data to the extent that it is: (a) made public by you; or (b) provided by you to us to be made public, such as for use in a photo mosaic project.
+They will be subject to a service contract, duty of confidentiality and a data processing agreement.
+Confidentiality shall not apply to your personal data to the extent that it is: (a) made public by you; or (b) provided by you to us to be made public, such as for use in a project or on social media.

 7. How long we keep your data

-Where you have provided us with a photograph, image and/or story for use in an artwork or project and you have expressly granted us a licence to use it, it will remain in our artworks and archives and be used in accordance with the terms of the licence.
+7.3 Where you have provided us with a photograph, image and/or story for use in an artwork or project and you have expressly granted us a licence to use it, it will remain in our artworks and archives and be used in accordance with the terms of the licence.
 If you have opted for a private commission, the artworks and archives will be delivered directly to you and we will not keep any copies of your project unless specified.
 We ask you to keep this content somewhere secure in case you wish to revive the project, or request alterations or additions.